joeglDev/Toaster-OS-V3.1/README.md

 ## Summary

-Arduino code build to control 2 HUB75 LED matrixs for a costume build of mine.
+Code build to control 2 HUB75 LED matrixs for a costume build of mine.
 In particular to run animations, colour changes and facial expressions.

 ## Why the silly name?